-- Reject the appeal.
-If in the Editor-in-Charge finds that a further review of the paper will not change the ultimate outcome, the process ends here.
-You will receive back an explanation (potentially brief) of why the editor believes that further consideration is unlikely to be productive.
+- Reject the appeal: If the Editor finds that a further review of the paper will not change the ultimate outcome, the process ends here.
+You will receive back an explanation (potentially brief) of why the Editor believes that further consideration is unlikely to be productive.

-- Forward to the Executive Editor.
-If the case is on the margin in the view of the Editor-in-Charge, or if the appeal makes a good argument that the Editor-in-Charge has made a material error, the Editor-in-Charge will forward the case to the Executive Editor.
+- Forward to the Executive Editor: If the case is on the margin in the view of the Editor, or if the appeal makes a good argument that the Editor has made a material error, the Editor will forward the case to the Executive Editor.
 If the Executive Editor is the Editor-in-Charge of the manuscript, he or she will forward the case to the most suitable Editor for the paper.

-- Proceed with the appeal.
-In this case an Associate Editor (AE) or a new referee will examine your paper and the historical file on the paper, and will be asked to write an Appeal Report.
-An Appeal Report may be very brief, especially if the new referee believes that the initial review came to the right conclusion.
+- Proceed with the appeal: In this case, an Associate Editor or a new referee will examine your paper and the historical file on the paper, and will be asked to write an appeal report.
+An appeal report may be very brief, especially if the new referee believes that the initial review came to the right conclusion.
 The original referee may also be asked to consider the appeal.
 The Editor-in-Charge will then send a decision regarding the appeal.
-This can be a rejection, a revise and resubmit decision, or a decision to publish.
+This can be a rejection, a revise-and-resubmit decision, or a decision to publish.
 This decision is final.
-If the initial decision on your paper is changed to a revise and resubmit or acceptance, the RCFS will refund 100% of the Appeal Fee.
+If the initial decision on your paper is changed to a revise-and-resubmit or acceptance, RCFS will refund 100% of the appeal fee.

-If the Editor-in-Charge has decided to terminate the editorial process after receiving an appeal and you are unhappy with the decision, you can write to the Executive Editor.
-If you are unhappy with the actions of the Executive Editor, you can write to the President of the Society of Financial Studies.
+- If the Editor-in-Charge has decided to terminate the editorial process after receiving an appeal and you are unhappy with the decision, you may write to the Executive Editor.
+If you are unhappy with the actions of the Executive Editor, you may write to the President of the Society of Financial Studies.
 Presumably, if there are enough such letters the Society will seek out the services of another Executive Editor.